 We’re excited to go ahead and paint the ceiling and walls, since we figure it’ll be easier with all of the furniture still out.
 And we’re used to painting without the floors being completely covered, so there was no harm done by pulling up all that rosin paper.

 But our trim-painting task isn’t quite over.
-For some reason my second coat of paint was especially drippy (once again, I’m less enamored with our sprayer than ever), so we had to sand down a bunch of spots that are still in need of some paint touch ups by hand.
+For some reason my second coat of paint was especially drippy (once again, I’m less enamored with our sprayer than ever – we now use this Wagner sprayer), so we had to sand down a bunch of spots that are still in need of some paint touch ups by hand.

 But before I break out the touch-up paint, we still need to do some caulking.
 I didn’t realize how rough some of our trim was looking until it was all painted white.
 So there are a bunch of spots where the moldings and walls meet that need some filling.